Brandon Sugden

 Brandon Sugden (born June 23, 1978) is a Canadian former professional ice hockey right winger.
 He was selected by Toronto Maple Leafs in the fifth round (111th overall) of the 1996 NHL Entry Draft.
 Nicknamed "Sugar" during his rookie training camp in Toronto, Sugden played 406 career games from 1998 until 2011.

-Sugden retired after the 2010-11 due to post-concussion syndrome.
+Sugden retired in 2010 due to post-concussion syndrome.